Photo from Pexels | Pixabay

 Easy transfer by subscription of shares.
 Since the corporation owns the property, one would have to acquire shares of stocks in order to acquire interest over said property.
 This would be much easier because anyone who wish to acquire interest over the property would not have to deal anymore with the cumbersome process of property registration before the Registry of Deeds.
 Stock transfer is enough, and all it needs is for such stock transfer to be recorded in the books of the corporation.

 Control by the Board of Directors.
-Despite the fact that various persons may have indirectly acquired an interest over the property by subscription to shares of stock, one may still retain the power to manage the property owned by the corporation by being a member of the Board of Directors, as all corporate powers are exercised by the Board under Section 23 of the Corporation Code.
+Despite the fact that various persons may have indirectly acquired an interest over the property by subscription to shares of stock, one may still retain the power to manage the property owned by the corporation by being a member of the Board of Directors.
+Section 22 of the Revised Corporation Code states that the Board of Directors or Trustees shall exercise the corporate powers, conduct all business, and control all properties of the corporation.,

 Disadvantages of ownership through a corporation

 Higher tax rates on transfer of shares.
 Since it is the corporation who owns the property, anyone who would wish to acquire an interest on said property may do so by subscribing to shares of stock in the corporation.
-Under the TRAIN Law, however, capital gains on transfer of shares is now taxed at a fixed rate of 15%, as opposed to capital gains tax of only 6% flat rate that individuals incur in transferring ownership over the property itself.
+Under Republic Act No. 10963 or the Tax Reform for Acceleration and Inclusion (TRAIN) Law, however, capital gains on transfer of shares is now taxed at a fixed rate of 15%, as opposed to capital gains tax of only 6% flat rate that individuals incur in transferring ownership over the property itself.

 Additional costs.
 Forming a corporation will necessarily entail additional cost for processing and payment of fees.